David Nuttall

 • Lysander Place No 2 v Leasholders of Longacre House – An application in the FTT as to whether the costs of replacing balconies, so as to improve the fire safety of a building, were recoverable under the service charge provisions of a lease – LON/00AL/LSC/2021/0409

-• Davies v Winner – Acted for the successful party in a boundary dispute involving the construction of historic conveyances, consideration of extrinsic evidence and an informal boundary agreement – [2021] EW Misc 25 (CC)
+• Davies v Winner – Boundary dispute involving the construction of historic conveyances, consideration of extrinsic evidence and an informal boundary agreement.
+Consideration of track allocation for boundary disputes, as well as damages for trespass/nuisance – [2021] EW Misc 25 (CC)

 • Crondall Properties v Get Golfing CIO – A trial over interpretation of a commercial lease.
 Successfully argued that a force majeure clause had been triggered by the Government’s response to the COVID-19 pandemic – Chancery Division 2021, unrep.